sonal-aws/cdk-tfc-pipeline/README.md

 # Welcome to your CDK TypeScript project

-This is a souce ocde for CDK codepipeline
+This repository hold the source code for a CDK codepipeline

 The `cdk.json` file tells the CDK Toolkit how to execute your app.